 Sure!
 I love the combination of white chocolate with Biscoff, but use whatever chocolate you like.

-Let me know what you thought of the recipe by leaving a comment below and please rate the recipe out of 5 by clicking on the stars in the recipe card.
+I hope you love it!
+Let me know by leaving a comment/review below and please rate the recipe out of five by clicking on the stars in the recipe card.

 Share a photo of your Biscoff cookies with me by tagging me on Instagram #sweetsavouryblog

 - 400g plain flour

 - 2 teaspoons baking powder